techiediaries/ahmed-bouchefra/_posts/2019-11-14-angular-tutorial-example-upload-files-with-formdata-httpclient-rxjs-and-material-progressbar.md

 These are the steps of this tutorial:

--   Step 1 — Setting up Angular CLI v8
+-   Angular 9 Tutorial, Step 1 — Setting up Angular CLI v8
--   Step 2 — Initializing a New Angular 8 Project
+-   Angular 9 Tutorial, Step 2 — Initializing a New Angular 8 Project
--   Step 3 — Setting up Angular HttpClient
+-   Angular 9 Tutorial, Step 3 — Setting up Angular HttpClient
--   Step 4 — Creating Angular Components
+-   Angular 9 Tutorial, Step 4 — Creating Angular Components
--   Step 5 — Adding Angular Routing
+-   Angular 9 Tutorial, Step 5 — Adding Angular Routing
--   Step 6 — Setting up Angular Material
+-   Angular 9 Tutorial, Step 6 — Setting up Angular Material
--   Step 7 — Creating an Angular File Upload Service
+-   Angular 9 Tutorial, Step 7 — Creating an Angular File Upload Service
--   Step 8 — Creating a File Upload UI with Material Icon, Card, Button, and ProgressBar Components
+-   Angular 9 Tutorial, Step 8 — Creating a File Upload UI with Material Icon, Card, Button, and ProgressBar Components

 We’ll not create a server application for file upload since this is out of the scope of this tutorial.
 Instead, we’ll be using  [https://file.io](https://file.io/) a service for uploading and sharing files online.